|Transportation & Infrastructure||Land Use & Development||Environment & Energy|

 A Better City serves on the Downtown Waterfront Planning Advisory Committee, which is instrumental in development of the Municipal Harbor Plan for space along the water’s edge from Christopher Columbus Park to the Moakley Bridge.
 In this role, A Better City has provided detailed written and oral comments on the Public Realm and Watersheet Activation Plan and on the City’s description of proposed amplifications, substitutions, and offsets in the Municipal Harbor Plan.

-In July 2015, A Better City partnered with the Boston Transportation Department to develop the Public Realm Planning Study for Go Boston 2030.
-As co-chair for the Go Boston 2030 Plan, A Better City identified the untapped potential of Boston’s transportation to function as a network of public spaces that would support social and economic activities.
+In 2015, A Better City partnered with the Boston Transportation Department to develop the Public Realm Planning Study for Go Boston 2030.
+As co-chair for the Go Boston 2030 Plan, A Better City identified the untapped potential of Boston’s transportation to function as a network of vibrant public spaces that would support social, cultural, and economic activities.
 This study explores and devices placemaking strategies to claim streets for people.
-A Better City is currently working with its partners and design consultant in revising the Boston’s Parklets Program, and developing standards for the implementation of semi-permanent plazas and Open Streets events.
-These standards will be tested in a series of pilot plazas scheduled for 2017.
-Our project team is also supporting City efforts to streamline the design review process by establishing design standards for a selection of public space components.
+A Better City is currently working with its partners and design consultant in revising the Boston’s Parklets Program, and developing design and planning standards for implementing sidewalk cafes and interim plazas.
+These standards will be tested in a series of pilot plazas scheduled for 2017 and 2018.
+Our project team is also supporting City efforts to streamline the design review process through standardization.

-A Better City serves as project manager for the different efforts under this initiative.
-We manage the consulting team and budget, track progress, develop scopes of work and work plans, and convene stakeholder meetings and outreach efforts with the City of Boston and the larger community.
+A Better City serves as project manager and advisor for all projects developed under this initiative.
 A Better City also edited the content for the publications: “A Guide to Placemaking for Mobility” –recipient of the 2017 Chapter Award by The Congress of New Urbanism (CNU) – “The State of the Public Realm in Boston,” and “Inspirational Ideas for Boston’s Public Realm.”
 This work is supported by the Barr Foundation and Enterprise Rose Architectural Fellowship.

 At the intersection of Harrison Avenue and Essex Street, Phillips Square is a dormant public space, waiting for Bostonians to realize its full potential.
 Currently, the location is over-designed for vehicular traffic, with one underutilized roadway and an empty traffic island.
 In partnership with the Boston Transportation Department (BTD) and Boston Planning and Design Agency (BPDA), A Better City manages the development of a conceptual design proposal for retrofitting Phillips Square.
 The project team has convened a series of design charrettes with the local community to shape the proposal.
 The City of Boston plans to implement a semi-permanent version of the finalized conceptual design proposal in 2017.